 1. How long will it take to deploy?

 You’ve already made the right step in looking to third parties to improve the debt collections function.
 When you’re dealing with accounts that are in the red and customers that are in distress, however, you want a system that can be up and running in weeks, not years.
 You don’t have the luxury of a long implementation timeline.
 The budget has been earmarked for this financial year, and the head of collections wants it done before priorities change and the money is suddenly reassigned elsewhere.

 That means fewer nasty surprises down the road and fewer delays.
-Agile development also caters for any changes that you want to make.
-Whatever system you’re assessing should be up, running and integrated with operations as soon as possible.
+Agile development also caters to any changes that you want to make.
+Whatever system you’re assessing should be up, running, and integrated with operations as soon as possible.

 The sooner it gets going, the sooner you can start recovering debts.
 And the right vendor, with the right product, could guarantee deployment by the end of the financial year.

-But in the last few years, newer, more specialised systems have emerged.
+But in the last few years, newer, more specialized systems have emerged.
 These softwares are laser-focused on the collections process.
 So what’s a procurement team to make of these two competing methodologies?